 They grow more quickly and appear at a younger age in black women.

-Having a family member with fibroids increases your risk.
+Having a family member with fibroids increases a woman's risk.

 Being overweight or obese and having high blood pressure also may increase your risk.